skywalka/puppet-disable_transparent_hugepage/README.md

 ##Known issues

-This module has not been designed to interact with any of the known `tuned` modules and it could cause problems.
+This module has not been designed to interact with any of the known `tuned` modules and it could cause problems if you're using these.
 The assumption is that your provisioning system delivered a default `tuned` config, and this module adds a custom profile.

 Also, as a result of Puppet bug [PUP-5296](https://tickets.puppetlabs.com/browse/PUP-5296) (fixed in Puppet 4.5.0) it will be necessary for affected users to set the service provider to 'redhat'.
 To do that pass the `service_provider` parameter: